ArthurSonzogni/FTXUI/doc/module-screen.md

         ftxui::Dimension::Fixed(10) // Fixed height of 10 rows
     );

-    // Access a specific pixel at (10, 5)
+    // Access a specific cell at (10, 5)
-    auto& pixel = screen.PixelAt(10, 5);
+    auto& cell = screen.CellAt(10, 5);

-    // Set properties of the pixel.
+    // Set properties of the cell.
-    pixel.character = U'X';
+    cell.character = "X";
-    pixel.foreground_color = ftxui::Color::Red;
+    cell.foreground_color = ftxui::Color::Red;
-    pixel.background_color = ftxui::Color::RGB(0, 255, 0);
+    cell.background_color = ftxui::Color::RGB(0, 255, 0);
-    pixel.bold = true; // Set bold style
+    cell.bold = true; // Set bold style
     screen.Print(); // Print the screen to the terminal }
 ```

 > [!note]
-> If the coordinates are out of bounds, a dummy pixel is returned.
+> If the coordinates are out of bounds, a dummy cell is returned.

 The screen can be printed to the terminal using @ref ftxui::Screen::Print() or
 converted to a std::string with @ref ftxui::Screen::ToString().